Lomonosovite: Crystal structure

-According to X-ray data, lomonosovite structure was determined is triclinic unit cell with parameters: a = 5.44 Å, b = 7.163 Å, c = 14.83 Å, α = 99°, β = 106°, and γ = 90°, usually centrosymmetric (sp. gr.
-P-1), but acentric varieties (polytype) are also reported.
+According to X-ray data, lomonosovite structure was determined is triclinic unit cell with parameters: a = 5.44 Å, b = 7.163 Å, c = 14.83 Å, α = 99°, β = 106°, and γ = 90°, usually centrosymmetric (space group P), but acentric varieties (polytype) are also reported.

 The crystal structure of lomonosovite is based on three-layer HOH packets consisting of a central octahedral O layer and two outer heteropolyhedral H layers.
 Ti- and Na centered octahedra are distinguished in the O layer, whereas the H layers are composed of Ti-centered octahedra and Si2O7 diorthogroups, (like in other heterophyllosilicates, for example lamprophyllite).
 The interpacket space includes Na+ cations and PO43- anions.

 Properties

 Lomonosovite forms lamellar and tabular crystals with perfect cleavage.
 It is macroscopically brown, from cinnamon-brown to black.
 It is transparent in thin plates.
 The luster vitreous to adamantine.